StoffelJanssens/Diffusion-and-Growth/README.md

 # Diffusion-and-Growth

 Software implementation of article: Probing growth precursor diffusion lengths by inter-surface diffusion

 DOI: To be provided

-A preprint of the article is provided
+A preprint of the article is provided in this repository (preprint.pdf)